-SGSC's student clubs and organizations exist to assist students in their personal and professional development.
-These groups have been recognized by the Office of Campus Life at SGSC and are eligible for funding through the Student Fees Committee.
+SGSC's student organizations exist to assist students in their personal and professional development.
+These groups have been recognized by Student Engagement at SGSC and are eligible for funding through the Student Fees Committee.
 Additional organizations may be created to reflect students' emerging interests.